 '''

 /

 getWorkbooks.

 '''

-''' @return return value.
+@return return value.
 An reference to a Workbooks

-@exception java.io.IOException If there are communications problems.
+@exception java.io.IOException If there are communications

+problems.

-@exception com.bea.jcom.AutomationException If the remote server throws an exception.
+@exception com.bea.jcom.AutomationException If the remote server

+throws an exception.

 /

 public Object getWorkbooks () throws java.io.IOException,

 com.bea.jcom.AutomationException;

+In this case, you would have to explicitly use the generated proxy class to access the returned

 '''